 IntroductionThis report is intended to provide a limited overview of the purposes and operations of the Harvard College Administrative

 Board (Ad Board) and Student Faculty Judicial Board (SFJB) and to assess their limitations and weaknesses when utilized

 as judicial bodies during disciplinary proceedings involving Harvard College students.

 Harvard College.
 CLUH recognizes that Harvard College ought to have considerable discretion in

 report is solely to highlight, and propose corrections to, structural and procedural problems that CLUH sees in Harvard's

 handling of disciplinary matters.

 CLUH hopes that this report will incite debate both

 to make innovations that further enhance the value, quality and compatibility with due process

 of Harvard's judicial bodies.

 Our recommendations, located at the end of this report, involve

 of Harvard administrators who are committed to maintaining the educational integrity of the college

 while preserving the rights of its students, disciplinary procedures at Harvard intrude on fundamental

 concepts of due process and fairness while failing to promote the educational benefits that they

 were designed to foster.
 Only a re-evaluation of Harvard's judicial philosophy accompanied

 by significant procedural reforms can remedy these harms and fix a system that is desperately in need of a tune-up.

 General Overview of the Harvard College Administrative BoardBefore analyzing the Ad Board, the primary disciplinary body at Harvard, it is useful for students and others to know precisely

 Board abstracted from publicly available sources, notably the Handbook for Students.

 should note that the information below only outlines the Ad Board's purposes and procedures.

 We are not aware of any information that in any way sheds light on how the Board deliberates

 or on the results of these deliberations (beyond a rudimentary breakdown of cases decided for or against a student).
 Students

 are able to discover what they should do for the Board, but are left in the dark as to what the

 History and Mandate(1)The Ad Board was created in 1891 by the Faculty of Arts and Sciences (FAS) to manage the burgeoning administrative duties

 arising out of the day-to-day operations of a liberal arts college.
 Today, the Ad Board wields

 the delegated authority of the FAS to grant exceptions to college rules and adjudicate disciplinary

 routine requests for waiving certain college rules.
 Thus while many students come into contact

 with the Ad Board, it is definitely not a purely judicial body, as most students tend to believe.
 Nevertheless, the

 Ad Board is Harvard's principal judicial body and has ruled on all but one of the roughly 500

 disciplinary cases over the past four years.

 Judicial ScopeEvery year, approximately 170 students appear before the Ad Board in disciplinary cases where Ad Board determinations have

 the potential to mar their permanent personal files.
 These cases break down into approximately

 70 "special" petitions involving minor disciplinary infractions and 100 "extraordinary"

-petitions involving a possible requirement
+petitions involving a possible requirement to withdraw(2).

-.
 It is with these 170 cases that CLUH is concerned.

 Statistics indicate that roughly 67%(3) of all cases involving extraordinary petitions are decided against the student, although this high number may in part be

 due to a screening process that removes cases where students are most likely innocent from the

 per year, but a breakdown of these decisions is unavailable.
 Despite the lack of specific data

 on the outcomes of "special" petitions, there is no reason to assume that the percentage

 of cases decided against the student is any lower than for "extraordinary" cases.

 negative additions to their permanent record.

 PenaltiesThere is no publicly available information describing how the Ad Board assigns penalties to specific infractions.
 Neither

 is there an available breakdown of penalties-to-crimes or even a rough indication of sentencing

 precedent.
 The only specific information that we have found pertaining to penalties is that they

 exist, and that there are five levels of them, broken down below from least severe to most severe:

 1) Admonition: A "Formal Reprimand" placed on the students permanent record.

 Warning" that sets a certain time during which extra-curricular involvement may be limited

 and subsequent disciplinary infractions warrant serious consideration of a requirement to withdraw.

 3) Requirement to Withdraw: A forced leave of usually one year, of which six months must be spent in "regular"

 employment.
 Students may petition the Ad Board to be readmitted to the College after a set length

 of time.
 Roughly 90%(4) meet re-admission requirements.

 4) Dismissal: A severing of the connection between Harvard and a student by the FAS.

 A dismissed student may only return to Harvard by the full vote of the FAS.

 A permanent dismissal.

 Overview of the Official Ad Board ProcessIn theory, students whose names have come to the attention of the Ad Board in connection with an infraction of College rules